gggeek/ezab/README.md

 The number of processes forked depends on the "-c" parameter.
 The main process waits for all chidren to terminate execution, collects their metrics, aggregates them and displays the result.
+To debug execution of the program if anything goes wrong, run it at verbosity level 9 (option: -v9)